AurityLab/spring-gcp-tasks/README.md

 There are two annotations for auto configuration:<br>
 `@EnableCloudTasks` and `@EnableCloudTasksWithEndpoint`

-The former enabled spring-gcp-tasks functionality, but disables the worker endpoint.
+The former enables spring-gcp-tasks functionality, but disables the worker endpoint.

 The latter also enables the worker endpoint via a rest controller mapped to the route specified in `com.auritylab.spring.gcp.tasks.default-worker-endpoint-route`.
 A configured web server is needed for this.